 At first, the ears may bleed and the puppy may be bothered by the cone and the incisions, so discourage your puppy from fussing with it.

 Many people report that they are surprised how bloody and messy their puppies crop is the first days following the procedure.
 Be aware of this so you aren’t surprised, especially if you are squeamish.
-It may depend on the skill of your veterinarian how ‘neat’ and clean the fresh crop incision actually looks.

 Some veterinarians will have you clean the sutures often with a Betadine or similar topical, and will want you to keep a close eye on the formation of scabs and scar tissue that can be problematic for the success and final aesthetic of the crop.

 Infections are a notably common complication with Great Dane ear cropping.
 Know the signs: discharge, redness, heat and swelling in addition to the possibility of a fever, lethargy and occasionally signs of illness (vomiting, diarrhea).

 A puppy in pain may whine, pace, cry, shake or scratch at the ears.
 Make sure your vet has prescribed adequate pain medication, and call if you have questions.